-The Joint Studies Paper Series will consolidate an ADO wide approach to academic research and development relating to the conduct of joint military activities, filling a central gap.
+The Joint Studies Paper Series consolidates an ADO wide approach to academic research and development relating to the conduct of joint military activities, filling a central gap.

-The Joint Studies Paper Series welcomes unsolicited submissions on a range of topics related to joint military activities.
-Ideally, papers should be linked to the Australian experience of joint or should contain information that will be of interest to the ADF, however papers examining other joint topics may be considered depending on their focus and content.
-For example, papers exploring topics in the following areas will be of particular interest to the series:
+The Joint Studies Paper Series welcomes submissions on a range of topics related to joint military activities.
+Ideally, papers should be linked to the Australian experience of joint capabilities, operations and concepts or should contain information that will be of interest to the ADF; however, papers examining other joint topics may be considered depending on their focus and content.
+For example, papers exploring topics in the following areas would be considered:

 Papers submitted for consideration should be between 10,000 and 60,000 words (inclusive of notes).The series uses Chicago Manual of Style 17th edition and the documentary–note citation style.
 For further reference on appropriate style, including Australian spelling, please see the online Government Style Manual.